lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ---
 title: "Getting Started With Kafka Streams"
-description: "A primer to help you write your first Kafka Streams application"
+description: "A primer to help you write your first Kafka Streams application."
 date: "2022-09-29T00:00:00Z"
 tags:
   - kafka